What makes me different from other Practitioners?

 I began my formal therapists training in 1990 with the gifted acupuncturist Gerry Roche, in Newport.
 Gwent.
 He helped me recover from a failed spinal operation and inspired me to become a Therapist in my own right.

 In 1992, I was fortunate to be accepted into the European school of Modern Acupuncture, run by the complementary therapy guru Mr Ken Andrews.

-There I qualified in Anatomy & Physiology, and was also thoroughly schooled in many disciplines of physical, energetic, meridian and complementary therapies, including;- Traditional & modern acupuncture, five element, frequencies, balance points, soft tissue & manual release techniques.
+There I qualified in Anatomy & Physiology, and was also thoroughly schooled in many disciplines of physical, energetic, meridian and complementary therapies, including;- Traditional & modern acupuncture, five element theory, frequencies, balance points, soft tissue & manual release techniques.
 This led to diplomas in advanced modern acupuncture, massage, Neuromuscular & Myofascial release, as well as Cranial sacral therapy.

-I joined the Association of Osteomyologists in 2003 and gained further diplomas in Muscle Energy Technique, and Cranial sacral therapy, But leftg them in 2009, when they started to move in a direction that I no longer felt comfortable with.
+I joined the Association of Osteomyologists in 2003 and gained further diplomas in Muscle Energy Technique, and Cranial sacral therapy, But left them in 2009, when they started to move in a direction that I no longer felt comfortable with.

 In 2009 I joined the Complementary Therapists Association (CThA), with whom I remain with to this day.
 Finally, I’m also a qualified trainer & Assessor.

 So does this make me different to any other practitioner you may have met?
 I can’t answer that.
 But I hope that if you feel that I might be able to help you, that you’ll make an appointment to see me.

 If you got this far without dozing off, thanks for reading and good health for the future.